 The governing body, The International Federation of Basque Pelota, has created standard rules for different varieties into four modalities and fourteen disciplines.
 This includes fix weights of balls, and also fixed court sizes.

-There is a Basque Pelota World Championship which is organized every year.
-France holds the most number of wins.share this page:
+There is a Basque Pelota World Championship which is organized every year, with France the most successful team.

 - A Basque pelota tournament was contested at the Olympic Games in 1900 in Paris.